| Home |

 especially if using a heating mat.

-or LED bulb kept 4 inches (10 cm) away provides the right amount of
+out of direct sun.
+An LED panel kept 4 inches (10 cm) away provides the right amount of

 allow the soil surface to dry between waterings.
-Give bright light but avoid giving direct sun until they are a few weeks old.
+Give bright light but avoid giving direct sun unless

 Hydroponic fertilizer